 Q: What’s the difference between Medicare and Medicaid?

 A: Medicare is a federal government-sponsored health care program for those 65 and over, and for younger people who are disabled (16 percent of all Medicare beneficiaries nationwide were under age 65 as of 2016).
 Most enrollees in Medicare have paid FICA taxes during their working years, and realize the benefits of that tax through Medicare coverage.

 Medicaid, on the other hand, is a health care program for low-income individuals who could not otherwise afford health insurance.
-Medicaid is jointly funded by the government and the state in which the enrollee lives.
+Medicaid is jointly funded by the federal government and the state in which the enrollee lives.
 The states establish their own eligibility standards and services for Medicaid (within general parameters established by the federal government), while the federal government establishes criteria for Medicare.